snowch/biginsight-examples/README.md

 #### Execute a Spark Java job using Oozie

-This script works on 'Analytics for Apache Hadoop', but not on 'Paygo BigInsights on Cloud'.
+This script works on 'Analytics for Apache Hadoop', but not on 'BigInsights on Cloud Basic Plan'.
 Debug output can be found in https://your-hostname:8443/gateway/yarnui/yarn/apps

 #### Execute a Spark Python job using Oozie